 U.S. Air Force Thunderbirds

 Flying six General Dynamic F-16 Fighting Falcons, a premier multi-role fighter jet, the Thunderbirds, known as America’s Ambassadors in Blue, will dazzle spectators with their incredible flying skills.
-In Commanded by LtCol Jason Heard, the Thunderbirds reflect the precision and professionalism of American Airmen thrilling millions of spectators around the globe.
-2017 will mark the 64th year the Thunderbirds have been performing.
+In Commanded by LtCol John Caldwell, the Thunderbirds reflect the precision and professionalism of American Airmen thrilling millions of spectators around the globe.
+2019 will mark the 66th year the Thunderbirds have been performing.